JamesHMcKay/Mass_builder/readme.md

 cmake .
 make MSSM
 ```
 This will build a new executable that demonstrates how one may call Mass Builder from external functions.
 The source file is located in examples/MSSM.cpp.
-Once this has build run the following to generate a figure.
+Once this has built run the following to generate a figure.

 ```
 ./MSSM -i models/MSSM/input.txt